Warakorn - Fotolia

 Microsoft's focus on working with developers to establish usable, intuitive methods to build and manage applications makes Azure stand out in the cloud market.

-That said, the platform can sometimes seem complex -- especially to new users.
+That said, the platform can sometimes seem complex -- especially to users.
 For example, there are various Azure interfaces and ways with which developers can interact with Microsoft cloud services, each of which has its unique benefits and limitations.
 To get a clear lay of the land, here's an overview of the different entry points and management options for the Microsoft Azure platform.

 On the web